ProtoSchool/munich/README.md

   <br><br>
 </p>

 - **Imagine**, get an idea of what you want to do, and bring your ideas into the community.
-If it's the idea for a program or an app, a topic you want to learn and understand, or something totally different.
+The idea for a program or an app, a topic you want to learn and understand, or something totally different.

 - **Create** prototypes, tutorials, white papers, or what you've had imagined.